hyperspy/rosettasciio/doc/index.rst

     :octicon:`code-square;2em;sd-text-info` Contributing
     ^^^

-    Information on how to contribute to the development of rosettasciio.
+    Information on how to implement new file plugins or help improve existing ones.

-RosettaSciIO provides the dataset, its axes and related metadata contained in a file in a python dictionary that can be easily handled by other libraries.
+RosettaSciIO provides the dataset, its axes and related metadata contained in a file in a :ref:`python dictionary <interfacing-api>` that can be easily handled by other libraries.
-Similarly, it takes a dictionary as input for file writers.

 .. note::